 Anti-money laundering and counter-terrorist financing

 Robust and well-resourced operations to counter money laundering and terrorist financing are critical factors in Sampo Group’s success.
+Sampo Group has zero tolerance towards money laundering and terrorist financing, and it expects its employees, customers, suppliers, and other business partners to share the same view.

 Sampo Group recognises that money laundering and terrorist financing are serious problems for society in general, and financial services companies tend to be favoured channels through which illicit money is laundered.
 A defence against money laundering is required by law, but it also goes hand in hand with the insurance business in the sense of good risk selection.
 For an insurance company, being able to evaluate risks is at the core of business.
 For Sampo Group, the risk of money-laundering and terrorist financing is considered low overall.

-The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing set out the group level principles for anti-money laundering and counter-terrorist financing (AML and CTF) efforts.
-In addition, Sampo Group has locally required controls and procedures in place, and both mandatory and voluntary training is offered annually to prevent the use of the company’s products and services for money laundering and terrorist financing purposes.
-When providing insurance services, Sampo Group follows the authorities’ regulations and required due diligence to prevent money laundering and terrorist financing.
-Customer databases are screened and updated regularly to ensure accuracy of data and appropriate record-keeping.
-In addition, Sampo Group’s appointed specialists assess high-risk decisions and business relationships separately.
+The Sampo Group Code of Conduct and the Sampo Group Guideline for Required Internal Procedures to Prevent Money Laundering and Terrorist Financing outline the group level principles for anti-money laundering and counter-terrorist financing (AML and CTF) efforts.
+In addition, Sampo Group has locally required controls and procedures in place and each Sampo Group company maintains its own AML and CTF policies and guidelines tailored to its specific operations.
+Each Group company also has its own governance structure for managing AML and CTF related work.
+For example, If has appointed a board member with overall responsibility for coordinating the AML and CTF framework and an AML/CTF compliance officer responsible for controlling and reporting obligations.
+Furthermore, there are AML/CTF competence groups in each country.
+At Sampo Group, employees are offered both mandatory and voluntary training annually to prevent the use of the company’s products and services for money laundering and terrorist financing purposes, and targeted employees are required to undergo supplementary training.

 In some countries, Sampo Group has a legal obligation to know its customers (Know Your Customers, KYC), which means that additional processes are necessary when working with customers.
 These obligations are based on legislation on the prevention of money laundering, terrorist financing, and financial crime.

-Money laundering and terrorist financing suspicions* reported to the authorities
+Money laundering and terrorist financing suspicions*

-Sampo Group 271 426 254
+Sampo Group | 329 | 271 |

 * Suspicions related to customer transactions